IloveGreeny/Game_Of_Life_p5.js/README.md

-Transferred the code into React.
+Transferred the code into React.At Game-Of-Life-React.js repository.